jmg19/limbo-ts/README.md

 <h1>{{model.title}}</h1>
 ```

-for more docs you can go to [Getting Started](docs/Getting%20Started.md)
+for more docs you can go to [Getting Started](https://github.com/jmg19/limbo-ts/blob/release/1.0.0/docs/Getting%20Started.md)
 # Contributions

 I don't want the library to get too complicated or have a lot of features and tools that in the future could potentially turn into some kind of limitation or bottleneck on the development side.
 Having said this, additional code to handle Dependencies Injections, HTTP request calls, and others will be not taken into account for this library.
-I will add in the docs some suggestions to be followed but the purpose is to implement Front End applications your way, so I will only give attention to contributions or requests that will make the current Limbo tools better.
+I will add in the docs some suggestions to be followed but the purpose is to implement Front End applications your way, so I will only give attention to contributions or requests that will make the current Limbo-Ts library better.

 # Support